cpbotha/nvpy/README.rst

 github always has the latest development version, whereas I upload tagged snapshots (v0.3 for example) to pypi.

+For more detailed installation recipes, also for beginners, see the `nvPY installation guide <https://github.com/cpbotha/nvpy/blob/master/docs/installation.rst>`_.

 How to run for the first time
 =============================